 Knowledge of the distance between the source of radiation (on the ground) and the detector (in the helicopter) is crucial for inferring ground concentrations of radioelements from airborne radiometric data correctly.
 The helicopter system used by BGR is equipped with two altimeters: a radar altimeter in the helicopter and a laser altimeter in the EM bird.
-Generally, the radar altimeter data are used to determine the detector's height above ground because it is installed on the same platform.
-However, the data from the laser altimeter are more precise and also contain information on the presence and eventually the thickness of vegetation on the ground beneath the system.
-Whereas, in forested areas, the radar altimeter detects the tree canopy and underestimates the ground distance, laser altimeter data allow both for estimation of the true ground distance and the vegetation height, which is required for an application of a vegetation attenuation correction (see Section 5.5.8).
-Therefore, a fusion of data from the radar and laser altimeters is performed, resulting in a more accurate estimation of the detector height above ground and an estimation of vegetation height.
+The radar altimeter data are used to determine the detector's height above ground because it is installed on the same platform.